 Joan Griffiths Vega, a practitioner and teacher of Mindfulness Based Stress Reduction (MBSR), runs a mindfulness stress-reduction workshop specifically for caregivers at Mt.
 Sinai Hospital.
 “We are set up for short-term stress, but caregiving is long-term stress.
 Mindfulness is basically coming back into the present moment, so it works to inhibit the stress response,” she says.
 “Most of us run around listening to our thoughts, and this is particularly true of caregivers, who are driven by the to-do list.
 They are never at rest.”

 As part of her mindfulness instruction, Griffiths Vega advises caregivers to develop an understanding that they have a choice in how they respond to stress.
 A simple technique anyone can employ in times of stress is the S.T.O.P. exercise:

 S: Stop what you are doing for a moment.

 T: Take a breath.
 Concentrate on the flow of your breath in and out.

-P: Proceed with something that will be helpful to you, whether that is finding a friend to talk to, eating a nutritious snack or meal or stretching to relieve body tension.
+P: Proceed with something that will be helpful to you as you address the particular cause of stress.
+You might choose to find a friend to talk to, eat a nutritious snack or meal, or stretch to relieve body tension.

 Mindfulness can be incorporated into any task or activity, Griffiths Vega adds.
 “Caregivers exclude themselves from the equation of what it means to take care of someone.
 So as a caregiver, bringing yourself back into the equation of care is very important, whether by listening to music or having dinner with friends, taking a walk, having beautiful flowers in the house, sitting down and petting your cat or dog, or going outside and looking at children playing and laughing—all those things reconnect you.”